1847123212/vl670/README.md

 #### Overview

-The heart of the development board is the VL670 controller (`U2`).
+The heart of the development board is the VL67x controller (`U2`).
 It has two USB interfaces on both sides of the chip.
 The left side is the host side, connnected to a computer via a USB 3.0 Type-C port (`J2`), the right side is connected to the device side, via a USB 3.0 Type-A port.
-All the transaction translation magic is performed internally by VL670.
+All the transaction translation magic is performed internally by VL67x.

 When a USB Type-C cable is plugged into the development board, 5 V power is applied to the board by the host, the decoupling capacitors on the 5 V rail starts charging up.
-Shortly after the 5 V rail settles, the internal power converters inside the VL670 controller (`U2`) are activated.
-They are a 3.3 V LDO, a 1.5 V DC/DC, and a 1.2 V LDO converter, generating the three power rails for VL670, the SPI Flash (`U6`), and the SPI multiplexers (`U3` and `U5`).
+Shortly after the 5 V rail settles, the internal power converters inside the VL67x controller (`U2`) are activated.
+They are a 3.3 V LDO, a 1.5 V DC/DC, and a 1.2 V LDO converter, generating the three power rails for VL670 (on VL671, the 1.5 V & 1.2 V is merged into a single 1.2 V DC/DC converter), the SPI Flash (`U6`), and the SPI multiplexers (`U3` and `U5`).

-When 3.3 V is ready, after approximately 24 milliseconds, the VL670 controller (`U2`) leaves the power-on reset state, timed by the RC circuit `R4` and `C13`, and the processor core inside VL670 starts operating.
-VL670 fetches firmware code from the Flash chip GD25D05 (`U6`) via the SPI bus.
+When 3.3 V is ready, the VL67x controller (`U2`) leaves the power-on reset state, timed by the RC circuit `R4` and `C13`, and the processor core inside VL67x starts operating.
+VL67x fetches firmware code from the Flash chip GD25D05 (`U6`) via the SPI bus.

 Meanwhile, back to USB (`J2`), at the host side, the incoming 3.0 signal lines from the Type-C cable is demultiplexed by the USB Type-C controller HD3SS3220 (`U1`) by selecting the correct signal pairs based on the orientation of the Type-C plug.
 It occurs almost as soon as the USB cable is plugged in.
 On the other hand, the USB 2 signals are shorted together and don't require active demultiplexing.
-At this point, VL670 gains access to both USB 3.0 and USB 2.0 signals at the host side.
+At this point, VL67x gains access to both USB 3.0 and USB 2.0 signals at the host side.

-Strictly speaking, only the USB 3.0 signals are required since VL670 is a transaction translator that converts all USB 2.0 traffic to USB 3.0 transparently.
+Strictly speaking, only the USB 3.0 signals are required since VL67x is a transaction translator that converts all USB 2.0 traffic to USB 3.0 transparently.
-The USB 2.0 differential pair at the host side is only for compatibility - if one plugs the board into a USB 2.0 port, VL670 disables transaction and enters USB 2.0 passthrough mode.
+The USB 2.0 differential pair at the host side is only for compatibility - if one plugs the board into a USB 2.0 port, VL67x disables transaction and enters USB 2.0 passthrough mode.
 Because this fallback behavior can confuse the developer (e.g. for example, if the USB 3.0 cable is defective and the chip always enters USB 2.0 passthrough mode), optional jumpers, `R1` and `R2`, are installed on the